CornerShot: Pistol

 In the standard CornerShot, a pistol is mounted in the front end of the weapon, which bends horizontally at a mid-frame sixty-degree hinge.
 There is a digital camera and a flashlight attached to the barrel in the bayonet position.

 On the butt side of the CornerShot hinge are the trigger, camera screen (which is on a horizontal hinge just like the mid-gun hinge but it is off of the left side of the gun), and controls for the camera and light.

-The stamdard pistol version may fit various models, including but are not limited to the Beretta 92F, Glock, SIG Sauer, and CZ pistols, in 9×19mm, .40 S&W, .45 ACP and 5.7×28mm calibres.
+The standard pistol version may fit various models, including but are not limited to the Beretta 92F, Glock, SIG Sauer, and CZ pistols, in 9×19mm, .40 S&W, .45 ACP and 5.7×28mm calibres.

 Assault Pistol Rifle

 The Assault Pistol Rifle (APR) mounts a custom pistol in the front part of the weapon to allow the use of 5.56 mm ammunition.
 The APR pistol can be removed from the CornerShot frame.